nevir/SMJobKit/Xcode Templates/Application/SMJobKit-Based Application.xctemplate/README-SMJobKit.md

 There are a few manual steps that you need to perform before you can build your application:

-1. In your application's target, move the `Run Script` (Generic preprocessing) build phase to _before_ the `Compile Sources` build phase.

-2. Add the SMJobKit Xcode project to your project or workspace.

-3. Set up your application's target to link with SMJobKit.framework.

-4. Add your service's binary (product) to the Copy Files build phase of your application (the phase for `Contents/Library/LaunchServices`).
+1. Add your service's binary (product) to the Copy Files build phase of your application (the phase for `Contents/Library/LaunchServices`).

+2. Set up your application's target to link with `SMJobKit.framework`.

+3. Set up your service's target to link with `libSMJService.a`.

 Xcode templates can do a lot, but not everything!
 Plus, they're not really documented.
 If you know how to accomplish any of the above steps via template configuration, let me know, please :)